 5. Come Up with a Reusable Design

-One of the best ways to create memorable packaging is to give the box a use outside of holding your product.
+One of the best ways to create a memorable package is to give the box a use outside of holding your product.
 Food products that double as storage or temporary bowls provide an extra level of convenience and novelty for your audience.

-Companies that sell spirits and expensive wines often use packaging that doubles as a speaker, which fits the celebratory theme of their product.
-Try and find ways to create packaging that compliments your product.
+Companies that sell spirits and expensive wines often use package that doubles as a speaker, which fits the celebratory theme of their product.
+Try and find ways to create a package that compliments your product.

 6. Personalize Where Possible